 What is content testing?

-In short, content testing is a research method used to understand if your content works for your users and readers.
+Content testing is a research method that helps understand if users can find and understand your content.
 With content testing, you can check if the content you create resonates with users, speaks directly to their pain points, and provides enough context to help users complete tasks successfully.

 Why should you test content?